jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/DataStorageInAviSynth.rst

 Planar formats
 ~~~~~~~~~~~~~~

-Now the real fun begins as this is a `PlanarImageFormat`_.
+Now the real fun begins as this is a :doc:`PlanarImageFormat <PlanarImageFormat>`.
 This means that
-data is not `interleaved`_, but stored separately for each color channel
+data is not :doc:`interleaved <InterleavedImageFormat>`, but stored separately for each color channel
 (also called color plane).
 For filter writers this means that they can write
 one simple function that is called three times, one for each color channel,
 assuming that the operations are channel-independent (which is not always the